Emergency and Disaster Health Systems

 Why Major in Emergency and Disaster Health Systems?

-Majoring in Emergency and Disaster Health Systems equips you with essential skills to lead and respond effectively in critical health and safety roles, making a lasting impact in your community.
+Earning a bachelor’s degree in Emergency and Disaster Health Systems at UMBC equips you with the knowledge and skills to lead and respond effectively in critical health and safety roles.
+This program prepares you to make a lasting impact in your community by combining practical training with leadership development.

-Earn your Bachelor of Science in Emergency and Disaster Health Systems through one of these specialized pathways:
+Students can complete the Bachelor of Science in Emergency and Disaster Health Systems through one of three specialized pathways:

-1. Paramedic Concentration – Ideal for those pursuing paramedic certification and emergency medical services roles.
+• Paramedic Concentration – Designed for those pursuing paramedic certification and emergency medical services roles.

 At a Glance